selbekk/calidators/README.md

 #### `isEmail`

 Validates that a value is a potentially valid email address.
-This is weak on purpose to save bytes - but it will validate most email address errors.
+This uses the same validation logic as browsers do when they see an input with `type="email"`.

 ```js
 import { isEmail } from 'calidators';